 WASHINGTON COUNTY CRIMINAL JUSTICE CENTER

-In 2006, the Oklahoma Department of Health, through its State Jail Inspector, found serious deficiencies in the existing Washington County jail.
+The Oklahoma Department of Health, through its State Jail Inspector, found serious deficiencies in the existing Washington County jail.

-June 2009, the new plans are creative and daring.
+The new plans are creative and daring.
 The same size jail features a construction budget which is five to eight million dollars cheaper than the original proposal.
 The revised financing plan is simple and straightforward.
 County voters approve the new plans by a margin of 2-1, garnering 68% of the county vote.
 The new 188 bed facility was designed to expand to 300 in the future.